Som-Energia/somenergia-tomatic/doc/tomatic-context.md

 Interactions:

-- Tomatic can redirect the user to the mails related to a given customer
+- Tomatic can redirect the user to a search of emails related with a given customer
 - [NIY] Tomatic can show a list of email comunications with a given customer

 ## Authentiation server (Google Auth)